alelievr/libft-unit-test/README.md

 More information about the test context and code is available in the result.log written at the root of the test repository.

 Note that in the results, there is a big difference between `[CRASH]` or `[FAIL]` and `[KO]`.
-While both crash and fail means that the function does not work and should be graded as invalid it's not the case for KO, KO means that the functions fails to handle a case not intended to be tested by 42's grading system and that in some case may exceed the scope of the function.
+While both crash and fail means that the function does not work and should be graded as invalid it's not the case for KO, KO means that the function fails to handle a case not intended to be tested by 42's grading system and that in some case may exceed the scope of the function.

 # Linux

-To get it work on linux:
+To get it to work on linux:

-+ Install this two packages libbsd-dev and libncurses-dev
++ Install these two packages libbsd-dev and libncurses-dev
 + Add a rule called 'so' in your Makefile to compile your libft in dynamic library instead of static (must be called "libft.so").
 + To make it work in ubuntu you might need to add the flag -nostartfiles